 Taste, do you find it too bitter?
 Add in a little more sugar.
 Too sweet? - more unsweetened cocoa powder.
 If you find it too flavorful and rich - more milk.
 It's impossible to ruin this delicious cup of orange hot chocolate!
 Strain it into four (or two large!) cups to avoid drinking the zest.

 I like to serve it a little more bitter, because I love to top my hot chocolate with either sweet marshmallows or sweet whipped cream to balance it out.
 Just like I do my Mexican hot chocolate.
-If so, I use 7 tbsp unsweetened cocoa powder.
+If so, I use 7 tablespoon unsweetened cocoa powder.

 Winning Combinations of Flavors

 It's hard to explain, but some combinations of flavors just work better than others.
 Orange and chocolate are definitely one of those, hence why I adore this dark chocolate orange cake and coconut cupcakes with the same frosting too.
 Other winning combinations are

 - ginger + lemon: Ginger Lemon Iced Tea, The Penicillin Cocktail